Why Financial Decisions Feel Overwhelming (And What You Can Stop Deciding)

 This is not about ignoring your finances.

-It’s about removing unnecessary pressure.
+It is about removing unnecessary pressure.

-When fewer things compete for your attention,
+When fewer things compete for your attention, clarity becomes possible again.

 Before Any Decision — Pause